 - Ballpark numbers to help determine the correct response

 Even if you know the answer immediately, use the “show me” method by showing your work as you respond to test questions.
 This will give order to your responses, cause you to “see” your work and observe any issues, and create a good habit.
 Then, you can examine your final answer, make sure one last time that you didn’t make a mistake, and ascertain you have bubbled in all of your answers.

 Breathe a sigh of relief.
-You have Mometrix Test Preparation which has already worked diligently to make sure you are ready and set for all of the four TEAS 6 phases, including this one: Math.
+You have Mometrix Test Preparation which has already worked diligently to make sure you are ready and set for all of the four TEAS 7 phases.
 We want you to pass with flying colors!